 Level Goal Promise Example Techniques Inform To provide continual updates and inform participation opportunities.
 We'll provide you information on upcoming events.
 Fact sheets Council website.
-Public notice in local newspaper.
-Consult To seek public opinion on topics that matter to the community.
-We'll take your concerns into deliberation when making decisions.
+Public notice in local Consult To seek public opinion on topics that matter to the community.
+We'll take your concerns into deliberation when making decisions. newspaper.
 Online surveys.
 Drop-in consultation.
 Involve To negotiate with the community to make sure concerns and aspirations are understood.
 We'll work with the community to ensure that noted concerns and ideas will be directly reflected in the made decisions.
 Workshops.

-Collaborate To partner with the public and facilitate the community's ideas into the plan.
-We'll look to the community for personal expertise and knowledge and incorporate it as much as possible.
-Community working group.
-Empower To give the community full control of decision-based outcomes.
-We'll implement what you decide.
-Delegated decisions.
+Collaborate To partner with the public and facilitate the community's ideas We'll look to the community for personal expertise and knowledge and incorporate it as Community working group.

+into the plan. much as possible.

+Empower To give the We'll implement what you Delegated

+community full control decide. decisions.

+of decision-based

+outcomes.